crashoverride777/swifty-ads/README.md

 Ads.sharedInstance.presentingViewController = self
 ```

 This sets the presentingViewController property to your current ViewController and inits Ads.swift.
-This step is important because your app will crash otherwise when trying to call an Ad.
-In a spriteKit game this really needs to be called just once since there usually is only 1 viewController.

-NOTE: If your app is not a spriteKit game or uses multiple view controllers than you should ignore this Step and check "not a SpriteKit game?" after reading the rest.
+This is needed so we can get a referece to the rootViewController to present the Ads.

 - Step 7: This Step is only needed if your app supports both portrait and landscape orientation.
 Still in your ViewController add the following method.
 ```swift